awangenh/Weed-Mapping/README.md

 **Any suggestions to improve this repository, including any new segmentation models you would like to see are welcome!**

-You can also check out my [Transfer Learning Suite](https://github.com/GeorgeSeif/Transfer-Learning-Suite).

-## Citing

-If you find this repository useful, please consider citing it using a link to the repo :)

 ## Frontends

 The following feature extraction models are currently made available: